-While your social media marketing strategy should include promoting customer feedback on Facebook, this can have its pros and cons.
+While your social media marketing strategy should include promoting customer feedback on Facebook, whether you have one or multiple locations.
+Of course, this strategy can have its pros and cons.
 Of course, your company’s reputation hinges on what those reviews say about your products, services and attitude toward customer service.

 People are inclined to share two types of experiences on social media: Extremely positive ones and dismal failures.
 Some brands will choose to ignore Facebook reviews or just not enable them.
 Either choice could be a mistake.
 Even if you get a bad review on Facebook, it’s simply a matter of knowing how to respond.